-Your Hospice Team Includes:
+Your Hospice Care Team

 All of our nurses are specially trained in providing end-of-life

-Our end-of-life doulas are specially trained to sit bedside with your family in the hours preceding death to ensure you have the support you need and that no one dies alone.
+Our volunteers provide a variety of services, including companionship, respite for caregivers or errands.
+Our end-of-life doulas are specially trained to sit bedside with your family in the hours preceding death.
+Doulas ensure you have the support you need and that no one dies alone.

 *Avila is a registered tradename and servicemark of Oak Farm Solutions, LLC.

 Our care navigators can direct you to the right Gilchrist service.